 Yes, Turkey employs a progressive tax system with tax rate ranging between 15%-40%.
 The double tax treaties make Turkey very tax friendly for foreign nationals.

-Is there a tax treaty between the US and Turkey?
+Is there a tax treaty between Turkey and the United States?